Complex Definition Alert!

 I Think My Child Is Cluttering.
 Now What?

-One common characteristic amongst people who clutter is limited awareness of their own speech.
+One common characteristic amongst people who clutter is limited awareness of their own speech (although this is not always true!).
 It is important to heighten the client's ability to monitor his or her disfluencies, rate, and/or mis-articulations.
 For a person who stutters, calling their attention to stuttering, although sometimes necessary, may initially cause an increase in disfluencies.
 However, for people who clutter, bringing their attention to their speech often helps them to improve their rate and overall clarity (at least for a short bit!).

 Another common characteristic amongst people who clutter is the collapsing or omitting of syllables.
 By practicing the over-articulation of sounds, it calls a person's attention to all the syllables in a word, both stressed and unstressed.
 The speech of people who clutter may be monotone or "robotic."
 Practicing over-articulation can be worked on in conjunction with exaggerating stressed syllables and inflection.